 This upgrade to Ethereum will replace the crypto miners with staked Ethereum, a model known as proof-of-stake (POS), ultimately reducing network energy usage by at least 99.95%.
 Anyone who owns Ether tokens can stake their tokens on the Eth 2.0 chain, and you can earn rewards for doing so.
 Currently, the interest rate equivalent of these rewards is about 7.5% annually.

 To run your own validator node, you’ll need 32 Ethereum tokens.
-However, cryptocurrency exchanges like Coinbase allow anyone to easily stake their Ethereum tokens with no minimum required.
+However, cryptocurrency exchanges like Coinbase allow anyone to easily stake their Ethereum tokens with no minimum amount required.